BardiaKh/Mediffusion/README.md

     author = {Bardia Khosravi and Pouria Rouzrokh and John P. Mickley and Shahriar Faghani and Kellen Mulford and Linjun Yang and A. Noelle Larson and Benjamin M. Howe and Bradley J. Erickson and Michael J. Taunton and Cody C. Wyles}, }
 ```

+## Issues and Contributions

+### Issues
+If you encounter any issues while using this package, we encourage you to open an issue in the GitHub repository.
+Your feedback helps us to improve the software and resolve any bugs or limitations.

+### Contributions
+Contributions to the codebase are always welcome.
+If you have a feature request, bugfix, or any other contribution, feel free to submit a pull request.

+### Development Opportunities
+If you're interested in actively participating in the development of this package, please send us a Direct Message (DM).
+We're always open to collaboration and would be delighted to have you on board.